 Powerful NPU Computing Capabilities, Facilitating an Excellent User Experience

 NPU-based intelligent scene identification is a core function in AR.
 Scene identification involves image capture, analysis, and upload to the display.
 The shorter the time required for this, the faster speeds are, and the better the user experience is.
 The analysis phase is the most time-consuming part of this process.
 In order to recognize and analyze hundreds of faces and license plates in mere milliseconds, chipsets must have extremely powerful NPU computing capabilities.
 Cloud-based AR/VR places rigorous requirements on transmission bandwidth and latency.
 According to the Huawei X-Labs white paper, hundreds of Mbit/s to several Gbit/s bandwidth and millisecond-level latency are required to ensure a good experience.
-WiFi 6 and 5G are thus better equipped to meet these requirements than traditional 4G and WiFi.
+WiFi 6 is thus better equipped to meet these requirements than traditional 4G and WiFi.

 Comprehensive XR (VR/AR/MR) Solution

 HiSilicon offers a comprehensive XR (VR/AR/MR) solution, which encompasses the application processor (AP), display, visual, and connectivity components.

 ● Independent in-house architecture NPU, providing up to 9 TOPS of AI computing power

 ● 8-core high-performance Cortex-A73 processor and high-speed computing to avoid latency

 ● 4K ultra-HD low-latency encoding, supporting XR remote immersive video conferences and remote assistance applications